Growing Organic Comfrey Seeds: A Comprehensive Guide

 Comfrey is a perennial herb that can reach heights of up to three feet, with a similar spread.
 The plant is characterized by its large, hairy leaves, which can grow up to 18 inches long and are a rich, deep green color.
 The leaves are broad and lance-shaped, with a slightly rough texture due to the presence of tiny hairs.

-During the blooming season, comfrey produces clusters of bell-shaped flowers that range in color from purple to blue, pink, or white, depending on the variety.
+During the blooming season, comfrey produces clusters of bell-shaped, purple flowered blooms that range in color from purple to blue, pink, or white, depending on the variety.
 These flowers are not only attractive but also serve as an excellent source of nectar for pollinators, particularly bees.

 The plant’s roots are another notable feature.
 Comfrey develops a deep, extensive root system that can penetrate the soil up to ten feet deep.
 These roots are thick and black, resembling large, sturdy taproots.
 This extensive root system plays a crucial role in the plant’s ability to draw up nutrients from deep within the soil.